comps/ptef/doc/TEF.md

 to CWD.
 If `TEF_PREFIX` doesn't exist, it is defined as `/`, see below for further details.

-If the executable is in the same directory as the runner (dirname of `argv[0]`), the log output file name matches the name of the executed binary.
+If the executable is in CWD, the log output file name matches the name of the executed binary.
 If the executable is a runner inside a subdirectory, a name of the subdirectory is used instead.

 The output file is opened for appending (`O_APPEND`), not overwriting.